 In MongoDB Enterprise Edition, advanced features are available through a commercial license.

-MongoDB Atlas is a Database-as-a-Service version of MongoDB Enterprise Edition that is offered on all public clouds.
+MongoDB Atlas is a database-as-a-service (DBaaS) version of MongoDB Enterprise Edition that is offered on all public clouds.

-MongoDB Atlas has been extended in a variety of ways with built-in, tightly integrated functionality such as MongoDB Atlas Search, MongoDB Atlas Data Lake, and advanced features for geo-locating data and making backups.
+MongoDB Atlas has been extended in a variety of ways with built-in, tightly integrated functionality such as Atlas Search, Atlas Vector Search, and other advanced features for geo-locating data and making backups.

 Learn More: Beyond the Basics